chapel-lang/chapel/doc/rst/language/spec/domains.rst

 A subdomain is a domain whose indices are guaranteed to be a subset of those described by another domain known as its *parent domain*.
-A subdomain has the same type as its parent domain, and by default it inherits the domain map of its parent domain.
+A subdomain has the same type as its parent domain, and by default it inherits the distribution of its parent domain.
 All domain types support subdomains.

 Simple subdomains are subdomains which are not sparse.
 Sparse subdomains